Studies of Cherenkov Photon Production in PbF$_2$ Crystals using Proton Beams at Fermilab: Experimental setup

 \textbf{Trigger and data acquisition system}: Two scintillation tiles, each with an area of $ 10 \times 10$ mm$^2$, were positioned along the path of the proton beam to provide a coincidence trigger signal for the data acquisition system.
 These two small scintillators were placed 34 cm apart so that the events recorded have the incident proton's angle within $\pm 1.7^{\circ}$.
 The signals from these tiles were initially detected by two \sipms, amplified and then processed through a discriminator module and a coincidence module.

 \textbf{Actual setup}: A photograph depicting the actual experimental setup along the beamline is shown in Fig.~\ref{fig:testbeam_setup}.
-In Fig.~\ref{fig:tb-setup1}, the rotating platform, crystal, and readout boards are visible.
 To secure the crystal and boards, a 60 mm optical cage system from Thorlabs, comprising four rigid steel rods and two cage plates, was used.
 In addition, two plastic holders were positioned in the center to prevent the crystal from dislodging.
-This entire assembly was enclosed within a steel pot, serving as both a black box and a Faraday cage to shield against electromagnetic pulses, as illustrated in Fig.~\ref{fig:tb-setup2}.
+This entire assembly was enclosed within a steel pot, serving as both a black box and a Faraday cage to shield against electromagnetic pulses.
 A thick two-layer curtain was employed to envelop the entire setup, preventing outside light from entering.
 The two scintillation tiles were mounted on the pot's surface to provide the trigger signal, and both the scintillation tiles and the crystal were aligned with the beamline.

 The angle between the beam direction and the normal to the crystal's long surface was systematically altered.
 The angular definition is provided in Fig.~\ref{fig:tb-rotation}.
 Data were collected for angles ranging from $-90^{\circ}$ to $+90^{\circ}$ in increments of $10^{\circ}$.